Why is this called a Confucius Institute?

 Why does the Charlotte region need a Confucius Institute?

-Throughout the United States and around the world, Confucius Institutes act as a bridge between academics, politicians, students, artists, businesses and citizens who want to connect with their counterparts in China.
+Throughout the United States and around the world, Confucius Institutes act as a bridge between people who want to connect with their counterparts in China.
 They operate not strictly as an academic entity, but in a broader community and cultural capacity.
-Many have been responsive to specific K-12 schools and businesses’ needs, developing custom-designed courses and lectures.

 What will a Confucius Institute mean academically for UNC Charlotte?